thenicholasbarnett/CMS_2026PbPb/README.md

 <br><br>
 Jet trigger efficiency can be defined as various ratios of leading jet p<sub>T</sub> spectra for different triggers.
 Generating leading jet p<sub>T</sub> spectra is the first step to take when determining jet trigger efficiencies.
 In this workflow executing `JetHLT_SpectraGenerator_PbPb_lxplus.cpp` on a list of ROOT files with JetAnalyzer and TTrees will provide an output ROOT file that can be used to generate HLT efficiencies for jets.
+The output of this step can then be used to calculate efficiency for different jet HLT paths using `JetHLT_EfficiencyGenerator.cpp`.
+<br><br>

 <details>
 <summary>JetHLT_SpectraGenerator_PbPb_lxplus.cpp</summary>